dapauls/frontend-project-44/README.md

 --------------------------

 # BRAIN-EVEN
-## Answer the question, is the number even?
+## Answer the question: is the number even?
 <br/>
 To start the game: